Investing in Early Educators

 Overview of the Stipend Program - The Investing in Early Educators Stipend Program, funded by the California Department of Education/Child Development Division (CDE/CDD) and developed by the County of Los Angeles Child Care Planning Committee, is designed to increase the retention and academic preparedness of teachers working in child development programs – centers and family child care homes – in which most of the children are subsidized by the State Stipends are made available to teachers completing college coursework that informs their work with children and families, and/or contributes towards a degree in child development or a closely related field.

-Cycle 17 of Stipend Program – 2015-16 - Click on the link for information on Cycle 17 of the Stipend Program, including the timeline and to download the instructions outlining the process for participating in the program.
-Funding for Cycle 17 of the Stipend Program is dependent on the availability of funds from the California Department of Education/Early Education and Support Division (CDE/EESD).
+Cycle 18 of Stipend Program – 2016-17 - Information on and the application for Cycle 18 will become available in mid-July 2016.
+Funding for Cycle 18 of the Stipend Program is dependent on the availability of funds from the California Department of Education/Early Education and Support Division (CDE/EESD).

 Appeals Process - The Office of Child Care has instituted an appeals process for applicants who believe that they were disqualified from the Stipend Program in error or, if upon receiving their stipend, believes that there is an error in payment Disqualified applicants may submit a letter of appeal in writing Click on the link for detailed instructions on the appeals process and how to complete the letter of appeal.